 4. Talk to the baby to establish a bond.

 5. Accompany her for all her doctor visits to know what is happening.

 Moms-to-be, the third month is a crucial period for your pregnancy.
-You will no longer experience nausea and vomiting but you will have more medical visits.
-It is definitely an exciting phase and the changes in your body will certainly make you conscious of the fact that you have a little one growing inside you.
+You will no longer experience nausea and vomiting, but you will have more medical visits.
+It is definitely an exciting phase, and the changes in your body will certainly make you conscious that you have a little one growing inside you.
 Get ready to make the announcement officially!

 Also Read: Third Month Pregnancy Diet